 The SIR Model is a fairly simple model that is frequently used to understand the spread of an infectious disease through a population.
-As with any mathematical model, it is over–simplified but, just like
+As with any mathematical model, it is over–simplified but, just like IVP (11.1), it provides a foundation which can be tweaked as needed for better predictions.

 We will assume that every member the population falls into one of three categories: (S)usceptible, (I)nfected, or (R)ecovered.
 We assume that any population member who has recovered from the disease is immune to it, and those that have not are susceptible to infection.